sherbakovdev/hashnodedeck/README.md

 Okay but what if the screen is large?
 The easiest solution for now prerender first 2 pages on the initial renderer.
 Then I need to test it on 4K monitor

-I got a comment to increate the size for columns for the full screen. and then stretch.
+I got a comment to increase the size for columns for the full screen. and then stretch.
 Needs to investigate.

-FIXME:

-- sometimes broken url for posts
-  Must Read Developer Articles on Hashnode - #26 can I fetch post by id?

-- lag when scroll is on the bottom. req several pages

-TODO:

-- add reactions and comments bubbles

-- clean the code

-- on mobile - Tags stay static.
-Need to scroll horizontally